15 Steps to a Proper Spring Clean

-For big items, try Goneforgood to find local charities that will pick up your items for you
+- For big items, try Goneforgood to find local charities that will pick up your items for you

-Check out what professional organiser Ingrid Jansen of APDO had to say about approaching these big jobs during last year’s Clear Your Clutter Campaign:
+Check out what professional organiser Ingrid Jansen of APDO had to say about approaching these big jobs during a previous Clear Your Clutter Campaign:

 Katherine Blackler, also from APDO, offers these tips:

 - Try to keep seasonal things together, eg BBQ equipment, outdoor seating, picnic ware and outdoor toys, with anything you need in summer.
 Xmas and Halloween decorations on another shelf for the cooler months.
 Using transparent boxes will save you rummaging through the entire stack of boxes to find what you need.